cedar-policy/cedar-docs/docs/syntax-datatypes.md

 ### ipaddr<a name="datatype-ipaddr"></a>

 A value that represents an IP address.
 It can be either IPv4 or IPv6.
-The value can represent an individual address or, by adding a [CIDR suffix](https://wikipedia.org/wiki/Classless_Inter-Domain_Routing#CIDR_notation) (a slash `/` and an integer) after the address.
+The value can represent an individual address or a range of addresses, by adding a [CIDR suffix](https://wikipedia.org/wiki/Classless_Inter-Domain_Routing#CIDR_notation) (a slash `/` and an integer) after the address.

 You specify values of extension type `ipaddr` using the [ip() operator](syntax-operators.md#ip-parse-string-and-convert-to-ipaddr).
 Here are some examples:
 ```